Axemt/away/README.md

 fibonacci(10) # returns (55, 200)
 ```

-### Building and pushing to server
+### Build and deploy your own functions programatically
-You can also push a self-contained function to an OpenFaaS server with `builder.publish`.
+You can also push a function to an OpenFaaS server with `builder.publish`.
 You must be logged in to the FaaS server with enough privileges to deploy functions:

 ```python
 faas = FaasConnection(password=1234)